jsverify/jsverify/README.md

 In purely functional approach `generator a` would be explicitly stateful computation:
 `(size: nat, rng: randomstate) -> (a, randomstate)`.
-*JSVerify* uses an implicit random number generator state, but the value generation is deterministic (tests reproduceable), if the primitives from *random* module are used.
+*JSVerify* uses an implicit random number generator state, but the value generation is deterministic (tests are reproducible), if the primitives from *random* module are used.

 - `generator.bless(f: nat -> a): generator a`